 He is a Freeman of the City of London and Liveryman of the Worshipful Company of Loriners.
 Apart from connections with several charitable organisations within Bedford, his main interest remains with rowing having been President of Bedford Rowing Club, Secretary of the Bedford Regatta for 16 years and served on the committee of the Leander Club, Henley on Thames (which is the centre for the Men’s Heavyweight National Squad) for 20 years, for the last three of which were as Chairman.

-We are members of the Notaries Society as well as the World Organisation of Notaries.
+We are members of the Notaries Society and the Common Law Association of Notaries (C.L.A.N.) as well as the World Organisation of Notaries.